vivax3794/BCrushPy/README.md

-# BLovePy
+# BCrushPy
-A python interpreter for [BrainLove](https://github.com/vivax3794/BrainLove)
+A python interpreter for [BrainCrush](https://github.com/vivax3794/BrainCrush)

 This is work in progress.